 Magnesium is necessary for the metabolism of the B complex vitamins.
 These vitamins are needed for making enzymes and again magnesium is also needed to activate the enzymes needed that control digestion, absorption and utilization of proteins, carbohydrates and fats.

 When magnesium is deficient proper assimilation of nutrients is hampered, leading to overeating and obesity.
 Overeating is also the result of the body craving the nutrients that it misses.
-However overeating of the wrong foods causes intake of more calories and hence gain in weight.
+However, overeating of the wrong foods causes an intake of more calories and hence gain in weight.

-Processed foods, as an example are the cause of obesity as they fall short of the necessary nutrients while being high in calories, both of which lead to increase in weight.
+Processed foods, as an example, are the cause of obesity as they fall short of the necessary nutrients while being high in calories, both of which lead to an increase in weight.

 Also, as magnesium helps in the absorption of glucose into the cells for energy production it prevents glucose levels to rise and get stored as fat.